 Volunteers on the site have been delighted to see their efforts paying off.
 Even though we can’t see the bandicoots during the day because they are nocturnal, there is plenty of evidence on the ground.
 Fresh digs can be seen where they have been busily looking for insects to eat.
 Over 400 volunteer days have been put into the project in the past year.
 Travis comments that the volunteers have done an outstanding job so far: “We would like to thank them immensely for their incredible enthusiasm, dedication and hard work.
 Without their help, we would still be a long way off having bandicoots roaming free in the park – it’s a great result so far to have reached the breeding stage.
 With only around 400 bandicoots left in existence, things are really looking up as we hope to double the current population.”

 We still need your support as ongoing fence upgrades are vital and many other aspects of this program continually present challenges.
 But together we can make a difference and this animal will continue to re-establish itself back into the wild.

-A huge thank you to those that have supported our Eastern Barred Bandicoot project so far – your contribution will ensure that these important conservation efforts continue and that the Eastern Barred Bandicoot will indeed have a Wild Future!
+Our sincere thanks to you for supporting and donating to our Eastern Barred Bandicoot project so far.
+Your contribution ensures these important conservation efforts continue and that the Eastern Barred Bandicoot will have a Wild Future!

-You can choose what you would like to support through set amounts for fencing materials, plants and tools – or pledge your own amount and know that you are contributing to the survival of this wonderful, iconic species.
+Your valuable donation will assist in acquiring these vital materials needed to complete this project.
+Donations can be made in set amounts for fencing materials, plants and tools – or pledge your own amount and know that you are furthering the survival of this remarkable species.